11 Book Cover Design Mistakes That Could Ruin Your Book Sales

 1. Genre Miscommunication

-This is a subtle mistake, but a big one.
-Your cover might communicate that book is a psychological thriller while your book is actually an action thriller with lots of chases and shooting.
-The expectations readers have for each are different, and when they might buy the book, you may get a negative review from readers who are unhappy that they were misled.
-Unintentionally misled.
+Your cover might communicate that the book is a psychological thriller, while your book is a high-octane action thriller with lots of chases and shootings.
+The expectations readers have for each are different, and when they buy the book, you may get a negative review from readers who are unhappy that they were misled (unintentionally misled).

-Not only you’re missing out on reaching the right readers who will love your book, you might also lose sales because of worse reviews.
+Not only do you miss out on reaching the right readers who will love your book, but you might also lose sales because of negative reviews.

-Risk of this mistake is highest when DIY-ing or buying a premade book cover since it’s easy to fall in love with an idea or design, instead of staying objective.
-We all have biases and blind spots so having a person with outside look helps.
+The risk of this mistake is highest when DIY-ing, since it’s easy to fall in love with an idea or design, instead of staying objective.
+We all have biases and blind spots so having a person or writer mastermind in your genre with an outside look helps.

 2. DIY-looking Cover

-But some covers have subtler signs of DIY and are often harder to tell (esp.
-Coming from newer inexperienced designers).
-This tends to be mistakes of misplaced text (too close to edges of cover), text too small (I’ve done that myself at first), a bad hierarchy of design elements (more on this on this at #4).
+But some covers have subtler signs of DIY and are often harder to tell (esp. coming from newer, inexperienced designers).
+This tends to be mistakes of:

 3. Too Much Subjectivity